JordanMartinez/purescript-jordans-reference/21-Hello-World/05-Application-Structure/src/02-MTL/32-The-ReaderT-Capability-Design-Pattern.md

 runApp (AppM reader_T) env = runReaderT reader_T env

--- Layer 1 (the implementations of each instance) instance logToScreenAppM :: LogToScreen AppM where log = liftEffect <<< Console.log
+-- Layer 1 (the implementations of each instance) instance LogToScreen AppM where log = liftEffect <<< Console.log

-instance getUserNameAppM :: GetUserName AppM where getUserName = liftEffect do
+instance GetUserName AppM where getUserName = liftEffect do
     -- some effectful thing that produces a string pure $ Name "some name"